elasticio/jdbc-component/README.md

 *   **Expect Single**: Emits one message for one row.
 Throws an error if multiple rows are found.

 ### Upsert Row By Primary Key
-Performs a `SELECT` by Primary Key.
-If a record exists, it executes an `UPDATE`; otherwise, it executes an `INSERT`.
+Updates an existing row or inserts a new one based on the primary key.
 All non-nullable fields should be provided to ensure success.

 ---